IzzyBeraja/leetcode/src/189 - rotate-array/README.md

 > [3,4,5,2,1]

 We are almost there.
 The last two elements are backwards.
-We can then reverse the last 2 elements or `nums.length - 3`.
+We can then reverse the last 2 elements or the last `nums.length - 3` elements.

 > Before third reversal:\
 > [3,4,5,2,1]\